Signs and Symbols of our Parish

 Since 1988 the structure of Parish team has slowly changed.
 The Pastoral responsibilities includes the City of Fort McMurray with two churches: St. John the Baptist and St. Paul, the communities of St. Gabriel in Janvier, St. Vincent Ferrier in Conklin, and St. Julien in Fort MacKay and the occasional service in Anzac.
 With yet another growth spurt in the population, discussions and planning is underway to build a much larger facility to meet our increased pastoral challenges.
 Speculation concerning the community of Fort Chipewyan, currently in the Diocese of MacKenzie-Fort Smith, to be included in the pastoral responsibilities of St. John the Baptist Parish in Fort McMurray, has increased in recent years.
 As of September 2006, it was added to our parish responsibilities.
 The formal transfer of Fort Chipewyan to the Diocese of St. Paul occurred in December 2012.
 In August of 2013 St. Paul’s Church was incorporated into its own Parish.

 Fr.
 Gerard Gauthier served as Pastor of our Parish from 1991 to Sept 2009.
 He was born and raised in rural Boyle, Alberta.
 Fr.
 Gerard was ordained in the Diocese in 1982.
 Fr.
-Paul Thekkanath served our parish from September 2009- August 2013.
+Paul Thekkanath served our parish from September 2009-August 2013.
 Fr.
 Jose Chirppanath was the pastor from August 2013- August 2015.
 Fr.
-Andrew Schoenberger was appointed Pastor of the parish in 2015 and served the parish until July 22nd 2019.
-Then Fr.
-Augustine Joseph CMI, his associate from 2016 June, took over from Fr.
-Andrew in 2019 and is now the Pastor of the parish.
+Andrew Schoenberger was appointed Pastor of the parish in 2015 and served until July 2019.
+Fr.
+Augustine Joseph CMI, his associate from 2016 June, then served as Parish Pastor until 2022 when Fr.
+Jayson Durante arrived.

 Other Important Facts